jlreyes/mathcanvas/README.txt

 -DONE- Ability to refresh the list of your rooms
-    -DONE- Also automatically add a room when you manually join it (Refreshing is not needed due to auto-adding)
-- Password and id hashing
+    -DONE- Also automatically add a room when you manually join it (Refreshing is not needed due to auto-adding) -DONE- Password and id hashing
-- Recaptcha fix
+-DONE (Impossible on phonegap) - Recaptcha fix

 /*****************************************************************************/
 /* USER TESTING                                                              */